George S. Boutwell: U.S. Congressman

-African-American civil rights
+African American civil rights

-In July 1862, during a period when Northern antipathy toward the prospect of northward migration of freed slaves was at its height, Boutwell gave a speech on the capitol grounds in which he advocated freedom for African-American slaves because it would keep them out of the North.
-He even urged Lincoln to dedicate the states of South Carolina and Florida for American blacks: "I have heard that in the city of Brooklyn...there was a riot between the free white laborers and colored men...What is the solution to this difficulty?...Freedom to the blacks.
+In July 1862, during a period when Northern antipathy toward the possibility that formerly enslaved Black people might migrate to the North was at its height, Boutwell gave a speech on the Capitol grounds in which he advocated freedom for African American slaves because it would keep them out of the North.
+He even urged Lincoln to dedicate the states of South Carolina and Florida for American Blacks: "I have heard that in the city of Brooklyn...there was a riot between the free white laborers and colored men....
+What is the solution to this difficulty?...
+Freedom to the blacks.
 Then will they go from the North to the free territories of the South, to which by nature they belong.
-[Lincoln] should have made South Carolina and Florida free...I would praise God...if to-night I could hear, by the President's proclamation, that South Carolina and Florida were free and dedicated to the black population of the country.
+[Lincoln] should have made South Carolina and Florida free....
+I would praise God ... if to-night I could hear, by the President's proclamation, that South Carolina and Florida were free and dedicated to the black population of the country.
 The competition with the white laborers of the North would cease."

-On July 4, 1865, after the Civil War ended, Boutwell gave a speech that advocated African American suffrage, echoing Thomas Jefferson's principal view from the Declaration of Independence that "all men are created equal."
-He envisioned the postwar United States as a nation of equality where both whites and blacks could have the vote side by side, and believed that African American suffrage would secure the nation as well as protect African Americans.
+On July 4, 1865, after the Civil War, Boutwell gave a speech that advocated African American suffrage, echoing Thomas Jefferson's assertion in the Declaration of Independence that "all men are created equal."
+He envisioned the postwar United States as a nation of equality where both whites and blacks could vote, and he believed that African American suffrage would secure the nation as well as protect African Americans.

-Boutwell served on the Joint Committee on Reconstruction, which framed the Fourteenth Amendment that gave African American freedmen citizenship and established the inviolability of the United States Public Debt.
-He advocated the Fifteenth Amendment that gave full suffrage rights to male African Americans.
-"Mr. Boutwell is the last survivor of the Puritans of a bygone age," the French reporter Georges Clemenceau informed his readers, "a man after the heart of John Bunyan, too much of a fanatic to command the attention of the Senate, but too honest and sincere for his opinions to be ignored by his party."
+Boutwell served on the Joint Committee on Reconstruction, which framed the Fourteenth Amendment, which gave African American freedmen citizenship and established the inviolability of the United States public debt.
+He advocated for the Fifteenth Amendment, which gave African American men the right to vote.
+"Mr. Boutwell is the last survivor of the Puritans of a bygone age," the French reporter Georges Clemenceau wrote, "a man after the heart of John Bunyan, too much of a fanatic to command the attention of the Senate, but too honest and sincere for his opinions to be ignored by his party."